Orangutan can be very helpful for employees which use SVN...

 That is a user will only be required to answer “yes” per commit (besides the cases when the project is not known)...

-#1 Updated by Andriy Lesyuk about 10 years ago
+#1 Updated by Andriy Lesyuk over 10 years ago

 - It will ignore updates between the first update and commit (because it is recommended to always update before commit);